-Delivered in collaboration with the Mental Wellbeing in HE Expert Group, this one-day conference, taking place on 17 May in Birmingham, will address issues of mental wellbeing across all aspects of higher education.
+Delivered in collaboration with the Mental Wellbeing in HE Expert Group, this one-day conference took place on 17 May in Birmingham to address issues of mental wellbeing across all aspects of higher education.

 Transforming Culture: Supporting institutions to develop a strong and healthy culture

 Advance HE’s support encourages strategic agility in reframing your purpose and the delivery of core activities for future success.
 We believe transforming culture and cultural perceptions within organisations provides the true essence of sustainable strategic change.

 A board development session, which can be conducted on-site or remotely, can provide much-needed time and space to develop an institution’s vision, nurture relationships between members and encourage new approaches.